 Does it chip or tarnish?

-No, it does not chip.
-The copper within it can darken slightly with age, making its pink luster appear a little redder than when you bought it.
+No, rose gold does not chip.
+The copper within it can darken slightly with age, making its pink lustre appear a little redder than when you bought it.

 Is it suitable for engagement rings?